CamGraPhIC: Shaping the Future of Graphene-Integrated Photonics

 On the next layer, it comes into play that graphene is wavelength-agnostic: We can process a wide range of optical wavelengths using just a single device allowing for greater bandwidth.
 Conventional transceivers usually have four lines transmitting typically 50 gigabits per second.
 We can use 16 lines at a rate of 100 gigabits per second using coarse wavelength division multiplexing, which means that we can build 1.6 terabit per second transceivers.

-And on a final layer, traditional transceivers involve a lot of rare-earth metals, which come from geopolitically sensitive regions – our graphene-based transceivers don’t need these, so they have less environmental impact and are less vulnerable to geopolitical shocks.
+In a final layer, traditional transceivers involve a lot of rare-earth metals, which come from geopolitically sensitive regions—our graphene-based transceivers don’t need these, so they have less environmental impact and are less vulnerable to geopolitical shocks.

 As for evaluating the startup opportunity, we considered three things: